MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/payables-how-apply-purchase-transactions-manually.md

 ## <a name="to-apply-vendor-ledger-entries-in-different-currencies-to-one-another"></a>To apply vendor ledger entries in different currencies to one another
 If you buy from a vendor in one currency and make payment in another currency, you can still apply the invoice to the payment.

 If you apply an entry (Entry 1) in one currency to an entry (Entry 2) in a different currency, the posting date on Entry 1 is used to find the relevant exchange rate to convert amounts on Entry 2.
 The relevant exchange rate is found in the **Currency Exchange Rates** window.
 In that case, you must enable application of vendor ledger entries in different currencies.
-For more information, see [How to: Enable Application of Ledger Entries in Different Currencies](finance-how-enable-application-ledger-entries-different-currencies.md)
+For more information, see [Enable Application of Ledger Entries in Different Currencies](finance-how-enable-application-ledger-entries-different-currencies.md)

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Payment Journal**, and then choose the related link.
 2. Open the journal you want, and fill in the first empty journal line using a currency code.